zhouhanseng/Maskbook-News/_i18n/en/_posts/2021-02-25-check-airdrop-not-claimable-feature-is-live.md

 ---
 ![]({{ site.baseurl_root }}/uploads/1-43.png)

-Tomorrow our first round of Mask ITO will commence.
+Tomorrow our first round of $MASK ITO will commence.
 It’s time to release our airdrop recipient list.
 The check airdrop feature is live now.

-Click the blue MASK button on the top left screen and you will be able to view if and how many $MASKs you are entitled to.
-It’s not claimable now though, you have to wait until Friday, 24 hours after our LBP sale concludes.
+Click the blue "MASK" button on the top left screen and you will be able to view if and how many $MASKs you are entitled to.
+It’s not claimable now though, you have to wait until Saturday, 24 hours after our LBP sale concludes.

 ![]({{ site.baseurl_root }}/uploads/2-43.png)

 ![]({{ site.baseurl_root }}/uploads/3-43.png)

 We've also put the entire recipient list on Arweave and IPFS.
 The link to the list is tweeted using Mask’s encryption technology.
 We welcome everyone to check it out.
-Link to the tweet:

 Last time we said that: “Inspired by Uniswap, Badger and other DeFi and Web 3.0 projects, we will not only give rewards to $MASK to our early supporters.
 Ecosystem participants like Gitcoin donors and active voters in DeFi governance will also be rewarded to show our appreciation of their efforts.
 We hope this can promote more meaningful contributions to the ecosystem.”